 - They have tested positive for COVID-19.
 They are required to self-isolate for at least 10 days, starting from the day the test was taken.
 If they develop symptoms during the isolation period, they must restart the 10-day isolation from the day they developed symptoms.

 - They live with other household members (or are in an extended or linked household with someone) who have symptoms or who have had a positive test result for COVID-19.
-They are required to self-isolate for 14 days from the day when the first person in the household became ill or from the day the person in the household’s test was taken.
+They are required to self-isolate for 10 days from the day when the first person in the household became ill or from the day the person in the household’s test was taken.
 Self-isolation must continue for the full 10 days even if the employee has a negative test result during that period.
 If the employee develops symptoms, they should arrange to have a test – see above.

 - They have been advised through the NHS test and trace system that they have come into contact with someone who was, at the time, infected with COVID-19.
 They must self-isolate for the duration specified in the notification.